The Power of Collective Impact.

 “All of life is comprised of self-organizing systems and the Drawdown EcoChallenge is exactly that – people coming together to share, learn, support, imagine, and innovate for a better world.
-We are honored to be a part of this significant and brilliant initiative.” – Paul Hawken, founder and executive director of Project Drawdown
+We are honored to be a part of this significant and brilliant initiative.” – Paul Hawken, Founder of Project Drawdown

 What is Project Drawdown?